theSwanCoder/js-ios-app/README.md

 Installation
 ------------

 The recommended approach for installing JaspersoftSDK for building application is via the [CocoaPods](http://cocoapods.org/) package manager, as it provides flexible dependency management and dead simple installation.
-For best results, it is recommended that you install via **CocoaPods >= 0.19.1g Git >= 1.8.0** installed via Homebrew.
+For best results, it is recommended that you install via ** the latest version of CocoaPods and Git >= 1.8.0** installed via Homebrew.

 ### via CocoaPods